av1v3k/learn-rn/README.md

     12. Styling component - Inline, StyleSheet API, Multiple Styles
     13. Box model - paddingHorizontal, marginVertical, borderStyle, borderTopWidth, borderColor, borderRadius[works for <Text> comp in Android, but not in iOS; <View>'s borderRadius works for both platforms]
     14: BoxShadow - shadowColor: Only prop works in both platforms; Other props will not work in android.
 So, use elevation prop.
+    15. Inheritance: There is no inheritance from View to Text component.
+But, Text -> Text it would inherit.